kiba/Writings/for_science/chp23_vacation.md

 "What we do now?"
 Diana asked.

 "Whatever we do, we cannot simply take off," Sasaki answered.
-"That will leave more questions than answers.
+"Not with everything strewn around.
+That will leave more questions than answers.
 They will get really curious about us."

 The motorboat arrived, with just two figures.
 One face was a man that I instantaneously recognized.
 He immediately left the boat, and waded onto the beach.